shivams289/Basic_Option_Strategy_Chooser/README.md

+## Just Visit The URL: to use this app

 ## Welcome to Strategy chooser:Built for fun, works too!!
 - Choose between 10 strategies
 - Whether you are Market Neutral, bullish or bearish.
 I've got it all covered